 - 10.1 Where a school/academy cannot be offered, parents/carers will be advised of the reason for refusal, their right of appeal to an independent appeal panel and how that appeal can be made.
-Parents/carers can appeal for any school/academy where they have been formally refused a place. - 10.2 Parents/carers should be aware that legislation limits infant class sizes to 30 pupils and restricts the grounds upon which an appeal can be upheld.
-Appellants would have to evidence that the decision to refuse a place was one which, in the circumstances, no reasonable admission authority would have made, or that their child would have been offered a place if the admission arrangements had been properly implemented. - 10.3 Parents/carers who re-apply to the same school/academy within the same school year are not typically entitled to a second appeal unless it is evident that there has been a significant and relevant changes of circumstance relating to the new application.
+Parents/carers can appeal for any school/academy where they have been formally refused a place. - 10.2 Parents/carers should be aware that legislation limits infant class sizes to 30 pupils and, where it is proven that the school would have to take qualifying measures for another child to be admitted, this restricts the grounds upon which an appeal can be upheld.
+Appellants would have to evidence that the decision to refuse a place was one which, in the circumstances, no reasonable admission authority would have made, or that their child would have been offered a place if the admission arrangements had been properly implemented. - 10.3 Parents/carers who re-apply to the same school/academy within the same school year are not typically entitled to a second appeal unless it is evident that there have been a significant and relevant changes of circumstance relating to the new application.
 If this is agreed and the admission authority is still unable to offer a place, a new right of appeal will then be appropriate.